darrenfishell/cryptography-project/_features/08-pigeonhole.md

 "Salting" a hash algorithm involves concatenating the plaintext with randomized information, which means plaintext of the same value would actually have different hashes.
 These "salted" values are randomly generated each time a user modifies a password, meaning that they are consistent for a given user but unique across all users.

+We can mimic this by generating a random 10-character string and then performing the same hash as we did above.
+Iterating through three times, we can see the hash values now change with each pass.

+{% include_relative datacamp/salted_hash.html %}

 Should anyone receive the database of stored, hashed passwords, this makes it much more difficult to identify any patterns among those passwords, as one would do with a frequency analysis that could limit the pool of likely passwords for any given hash.